acflippo/Intro-to-Github/README.md

 ## Merge Branch and Resolve Conflicts

-A pull request is to signal to the repo administrators that you are requesting your changes to be merged to the main branch of the code.
-As an administrator, you can review changes, reject changes, provide constructive feedback on how the changes can be improved and accept & merge the changes into the main branch.
+A pull request is to signal to the repo administrators that you are requesting your changes to be merged to the main branch.
+As an administrator, you can review, reject changes, provide constructive feedback on how the changes can be improved and accept & merge the changes into the main branch.

 11. As a developer, request a Pull Request.